 It also collaborates with MTSU’s School of Music on a “music industry” minor concentration that allows students to minor in music-industry entrepreneurship or recording industry.

-MTSU alumni, former or current students, and faculty from across the university have been a part of more than 50 Grammy Award nominations in the last decade.
-So far eight have won a total of 19 Grammys, including five repeat recipients, in categories from classical to country to gospel to bluegrass, since 2001.
+MTSU alumni, former or current students, and faculty from across the university have been a part of more than 60 Grammy Award nominations in the last decade.
+So far nine have won a total of 26 Grammys, including six repeat recipients, in categories from classical to country to gospel since 2001.

 The annual Country Music Association Awards regularly include nominations for MTSU-trained professionals, including several repeat contenders.